philtipping31/PP2---GuessTheLyrics/README.md

 ### Content

 - The background image was taken from [Pexels](https://www.pexels.com/search/)
-- Instructions on how to fix certain HTML and CSS elements were from [W3schools](https://www.w3schools.com/css/css_grid.asp)
+- Instructions on how to fix certain HTML and CSS elements were from [W3schools](https://www.w3schools.com)
-- Google fonts were used within the site.
+- Google fonts were used for all text in the webpage.
+- Some of the quiz content for lyrics and answers were taken from a a variety of other lyric quiz websites. (https://www.funtrivia.com/trivia-quiz/Music/Finish-the-Lyrics-233200.html) (https://triviacreator.com/quiz/tbeRToU)

 ## Youtube Tutorials